 Ramadan is upon us, and it brings about a number of changes for expats living in the UAE.
 It is a significant month of the Islamic calendar, and a wonderful opportunity to understand and embrace the local culture.
-If this is your first Ramadan, refer to our handy beginner’s guide!
+If this is your first Ramadan, refer to our handy Expats Ramadan Guide!

 When does Ramadan start and finish?

-The first day of the Holy Month of Ramadan is marked by the sighting of the crescent moon.
+The first day of the Holy Month of Ramadan starts by the sighting of the crescent moon.
 An official announcement will be made by the moon-sighting committee in Saudi Arabia, and the rest of the Islamic world follow this declaration.
-Experts believe Ramadan is likely to fall on May 6, 2019.
+Experts believe Ramadan is likely to fall on April 13 2021.

 Ramadan continues for one complete moon cycle, therefore usually 29 or 30 days.
-The sighting of the moon determines the duration, and is announced accordingly.
+The sighting of the moon determines the duration, and it starts accordingly.
 Immediately following Ramadan is Eid Al Fitr, an annual three-day celebration.
-Official public holiday dates will be announced by the government.
+The government will announce the official public holiday dates.

 How is Ramadan observed?